nodejam/nodejam/README.md

 ./compile.sh

 ```
-In production, you should also run fora with a monitoring tool such as upstart or monit.
+In production, you should also run fora with monitoring tools such as upstart and monit.
-And start app/website/app.js and app/api/app.js
+- The services you need to run are app/website/app.js, app/api/app.js
+- Check the sample files upstart-fora-app.conf, upstart-fora-api.conf and monit-fora

 Step 4 (Optional): Want some test data?